Erythranthe inconspicua

 Erythranthe inconspicua, synonym Mimulus inconspicuus, is an uncommon species of monkeyflower known by the common name smallflower monkeyflower.

 Distribution

-It is endemic to California, where it is known only from the Sierra Nevada foothills.
-It grows mainly in moist areas with partial shade.
+It is endemic to California, where it is known only from the western foothills of the central and southern Sierra Nevada, from El Dorado County south.
+It grows mainly in moist areas with partial shade from 200 to 2,100 meters elevation.

 Description

 Erythranthe inconspicua is an annual herb producing a thin but elongated and sometimes branching stem up to 30 centimeters long.
 The leaves are oval in shape, the largest ones up to 4 centimeters long and arranged in a basal rosette, and smaller ones located in pairs along the stem.
 The tubular throat of the flower is encapsulated in a calyx of sepals which swells as the fruits mature.
 The pink flower is up to about 1.5 centimeters long and wide, its face divided into five notched lobes.